-- Internal Audit operate a risk based process to decide which areas to audit; - The Internal Audit Manager is empowered to meet with the Chair of the Audit Committee, should he feel the need to do so; - All Internal Audit reports were submitted to the Audit Committee for consideration. - The Audit Committee monitor the progress made by departments in implementing Internal Audit recommendations. - The Internal Audit Manager has regular meetings with the Deputy Chief Executive (Finance) and the Chief Executive where issues around (amongst others) risk management, corporate governance and health and safety are discussed. - 5.4 The Council will ensure that sufficient capacity is available to fully deliver its Internal Audit plan on a timely basis and the Internal Audit Manager has put in place appropriate processes to ensure that the work undertaken by the section is in accordance with the Public Sector Internal Audit Standards. - 5.5 The review of effectiveness is undertaken by assessing: - The Internal Audit Department against the requirements of the Public Sector Internal Audit Standards; - The performance of the Audit Committee; - Quality Control Questionnaires which Internal Audit issue with every final report; - Performance Indicators. - 5.6 Evidence of effectiveness is presented to the Audit Committee including an action plan showing areas where it is found that improvements in effectiveness can be made.
+- Internal Audit operate a risk based process to decide which areas to audit; - The Internal Audit Manager is empowered to meet with the Chair of the Audit Committee and the Chief Executive, should he feel the need to do so; - All Internal Audit reports were submitted to the Audit Committee for consideration. - Audit Committee monitor the progress made by departments in implementing Internal Audit recommendations. - The Internal Audit Manager has regular meetings with the Deputy Chief Executive (Finance and Legal) and the Chief Executive where issues around (amongst others) risk management, corporate governance and health and safety are discussed. - 5.4 The Council will ensure that sufficient capacity is available to fully deliver its Internal Audit plan on a timely basis and the Internal Audit Manager has put in place appropriate processes to ensure that the work undertaken by the section is in accordance with the Public Sector Internal Audit Standards. - 5.5 The review of effectiveness is undertaken by assessing: - The Internal Audit Department against the requirements of the Public Sector Internal Audit Standards; - The performance of the Audit Committee; - Quality Control Questionnaires which Internal Audit issue with every final report; - Performance Indicators. - 5.6 Evidence of effectiveness is presented to the Audit Committee including an action plan showing areas where it is found that improvements in effectiveness can be made.
 The Audit Committee determines if it is satisfied that the system of Internal Audit, internal control and risk management is effective.

-- 5.7 The review of the effectiveness of the governance system is informed by: - The work of the Council's officers who are responsible for the development and maintenance of the governance environment; - The work of Internal Audit including the Annual Report of the Internal Audit Manager which provides assurance in this regard; - The work of the Council's external auditor including the annual Audit Result's Report and other reports in relation to financial and other aspects of the Council's governance; - Review of Risk Registers and the Council's risk strategy; - Consideration of this document by the Council's Heads of Service, Deputy Chief Executive (Finance) and Chief Executive with particular reference to the wider aspects of governance. - 5.8 For 2016-17 a review of the effectiveness of the system of internal audit was not undertaken as an external assessment of Internal Audit is to be undertaken by CIPFA, which will supercede the internal review. - 5.9 Compliance with the Council's Local Code of Corporate Governance is reviewed by an officer governance team headed by the Deputy Chief Executive (Finance) and includes the Internal Audit Manager.
-The team meet quarterly to review, highlight progress and identify any further improvements needed for the forthcoming year. - 5.10 A comprehensive risk management process that ensures key operational and strategic risks across the Council are captured and reported to senior managers and the Audit Committee. - 6.
-Progress on governance issues identified in the 2015-16 Annual Governance Statement - 6.1 Governance issues were in last year's Annual Governance Statement, and the action taken to address them include:
+- 5.7 The review of the effectiveness of the governance system is informed by: - The work of the Council's officers who are responsible for the development and maintenance of the governance environment; - The work of Internal Audit including the Annual Report of the Internal Audit Manager which provides assurance in this regard; - The work of the Council's external auditor including the annual Audit Result's Report and other reports in relation to financial and other aspects of the Council's governance; - Review of Risk Registers and the Council's risk strategy; - Consideration of this document by the Council's Heads of Service, Deputy Chief Executive (Finance & Legal) and Chief Executive with particular reference to the wider aspects of governance. - 5.8 For 2017-18 a review of the effectiveness of the system of internal audit was not undertaken because an external assessment of Internal Audit was undertaken by CIPFA.
+This was to assess Internal Audit's compliance to the PSIAS. - 5.9 CIPFA presented their report regarding Internal Audit's compliance to the PSIAS to the Audit Committee in September 2017.
+Their report included recommendations for improving compliance to the PSIAS.
+CIPFA will return this summer to ensure that their recommendations have been satisfactorily implemented. - 5.10 Compliance with the Council's Local Code of Corporate Governance is reviewed by an officer governance team headed by the Deputy Chief Executive (Finance and Legal) and including the Internal Audit Manager.
+The team will meet to review, highlight progress and identify any further improvements. - 5.11 A comprehensive risk management process that ensures key operational and strategic risks across the Council are captured and reported to senior managers and the Audit Committee.

+- 6. Progress on governance issues identified in the 2016-17 Annual Governance Statement - 6.1 Governance issues in last year's Annual Governance Statement, and the action taken to address them include: